caizerong/GC-LIPID-ML/README.md

 Cer 38:1;2O|Cer 18:1;2O/20:0, SM 35:2;2Oand LPE 18:0)
 can be utilized as the input for prediction of being a GC sample.

-The code was in predict_LDA.R
+The code was in predict_LDA_v1.0.R